AmjadYa/meej.ca/src/data/project/project4.md

 They told me it would be the hardest semester of my life.
 (They were right.)

-In the summer of 2023, I had to build a robot that could navigate an obstacle course, collect coins off the ground, and complete laps for points with no human interference.
+In the summer of 2023, I had to build a robot that could navigate an obstacle course, collect coins off the ground and complete laps for points with no human interference.
 Since we thought things weren't hard enough, our team was **one of two** to use the zipline to short-cut a part of the course.

 We split the work up into three disciplines: Electrical, Hardware and Software and progressively integrated components together.